creptic/qbtctl/README.md

 ---

-**qbtctl** is a minimal, ultra-fast command-line interface for controlling qBittorrent via its Web API.
+**qbittorrent torrent control** is a minimal, ultra-fast command-line interface for controlling a torrent in qBittorrent via its Web API.

 It allows you to manage torrents directly from the terminal, supporting operations such as: